MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign-negative-similar-remarketing-list-association.md

 Audience targets cannot be set both campaign and ad group level.
 If you set any biddable campaign level audience criteria, then you cannot set any biddable ad group level audience criteria.
 Audience exclusions can be set at both campaign and ad group level.
 Microsoft Advertising applies a union of both campaign and ad group level exclusions.

+> [!TIP]
+> For an overview and more information about audiences, see the [Audience APIs](../guides/universal-event-tracking.md#audience) technical guide.

 You can download all *Campaign Negative Similar Remarketing List Association* records in the account by including the [DownloadEntity](downloadentity.md) value of *CampaignNegativeSimilarRemarketingListAssociations* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

 The following Bulk CSV example would add a new Campaign Negative Similar Remarketing List Association if a valid [Parent Id](#parentid) value is provided.